-The City of Brampton is known for its extensive system of parks, pathways and open spaces located throughout the city.
-Not only are parks Parks and open spaces are important for the planning and design of healthy communities, but they also and provide numerous benefits to residents and visitors of Brampton, such as opportunities for healthy living through physical and social activities, creating a sense of place and belonging, and promoting environmental health and sustainability.
+Brampton is known for its extensive system of parks, pathways and open spaces located throughout the city.
+Parks and open spaces are important for the planning and design of healthy communities and provide numerous benefits to residents and visitors of Brampton, such as opportunities for healthy living through physical and social activities, creating a sense of place and belonging, and promoting environmental health and sustainability.
 Parks and open spaces complement and may provide connections and linkages to support our Natural Heritage System.